Tensor rank and entanglement of pure quantum states: Introduction

-Quantum entanglement is well defined only for a physical system consisting of two (or more) distinguished subsystems, the state of which is described by a vector of a complex Hilbert space with the tensor product structure \cite{Br02,HHHH09}.
-A special role in such a space is played by the product states, which allow one to construct a complete orthonormal product basis.
-Any pure state, (a vector of length one), in the tensor product space $ C\in{\cH}_A \otimes {\cH}_B$ of a bipartite system (consisting of two subsystems $A$ and $B$) can be represented in a product basis and described by a matrix $C_{i,j}$ of expansion coefficients.
-To characterize entanglement of the state $C$ it is sufficient to perform the singular value decomposition (SVD) of matrix $C$: if the vector of its singular values has more than a single positive element then the corresponding quantum state is entangled.
-In other words, the bipartite pure state is entangled if the rank the corresponding matrix $C$ is larger than one.
+To characterize entanglement of the state $|\psi_T\rangle$ it is sufficient to perform the singular value decomposition (SVD) of the matrix $T$: if there is more than one nonzero singular value then the corresponding quantum state is not of the product form so it is entangled.
+In other words, the bipartite pure state is entangled if the rank of the corresponding matrix $T$ is larger than one \cite{HHHH09}.

-In a similar way any pure state of a larger system consisting of $d>2$ parties can be represented by a tensor $\cT$ with $d$ indices.
+In a similar way any pure state of a multipartite system, consisting of $d>2$ subsystems, can be represented by a tensor $\cT$ with $d$ indices.
+A standard definition of a rank of $\cT\ne 0$ is the minimum number of product states whose sum is $\cT$.
 However, description of entanglement in such a multipartite case is more difficult than for bipartite systems, as algebraic transformations on tensors are much more involved than the operations on matrices \cite{WGE16,BZ17}.
+Tensor product and entanglement optimization are used in modern quantum chemistry \cite{Sz15}.

-For instance, the notion of SVD was generalized for the space of tensors \cite{KB09,LMV00,NL08}, but in general these decompositions do not bring $\cT$ to the diagonal form.
-Furthermore, for matrices there exists a single notion of the {\it rank of a matrix}, as various ways to introduce this quantity lead to the same definition.
-This is no more the case for tensors with $d\ge 3$ modes, for which different approaches lead to different definitions of the {\it rank of a tensor}, which are used in parallel (with various names).
+For matrices there exists a single notion of the {\it rank of a matrix}, as various ways to introduce this quantity lead to the same definition.
+This is not the case for tensors with $d\ge 3$ modes, for which different approaches lead to different definitions of the {\it rank of a tensor} (with various names).
+Furthermore, most interesting definitions of the rank of tensors, as the above definition of the rank, are hard to compute \cite{Has90,HL13,FL16,Shi16,SS18}.
+In the present paper by `hard' we mean that the complexity of their computations are suspected to be at least NP-complete.

-Although algebraic properties of tensors were studied intensively a few decades ago \cite{Kr77,Ho78,AL80,St83,Lik85}, several new result in this field were obtained more recently \cite{KB09,La12,Lim13,HL13}.
-In particular, a lot of attention was devoted to analyze various notions of the rank of the tensor \cite{BT15,Fri16,Shi16} and different tensor decompositions \cite{LMV00,NL08} in view of numerous applications in signal analysis.
+A special phenomenon occurs for tensors that does not hold for matrices: There are tensors of rank greater than one such that their rank decomposition is unique (up to permutation of order of rank-one summands).
+Such tensors are called \emph{identifiable}.
+It is conjectured that general tensors of rank less than the generic rank are identifiable \cite{COV14,COV17}.

+Another example is a generalization the notion of SVD for the space of tensors \cite{KB09,LMV00,NL08}.
+However in general, these decompositions of a tensor as a sum of rank-one factors do not have the property that in each mode the vectors are orthogonal as in the matrix case.